 sb.Append(“texto”);

-To print it, we just need to call the .ToString()
+To print it, we simply have to call the .ToString()

 Console.Writeline(sb.ToString())

-In real life, we will commonly use concatenation to add text, since the few bytes it uses don't justify the logic of creating the object.
-But, if we're going to build a long text, such as joining several XML files, it may be worth it to use a StringBuilder to use less memory space.
+In real life, we commonly use concatenation to add text, as the few bytes it consumes are not worth the logic of creating the object.
+But if what we want to do is build a long text, such as joining several XMLs, then it may be worth using a stringbuilder to consume less memory.

 If there is any problem you can add a comment bellow or contact me in the website's contact form